E-Sort: Empowering End-to-end Neural Network for Multi-channel Spike Sorting with Transfer Learning and Fast Post-processing: Introduction

 \textbf{Non-parallelizable post-processing:} Though the NN accelerations are well supported by the hardware for parallel computation (e.g., GPUs), the post-processing in DualSort is difficult in parallelization because of the data dependency in the temporal dimension, i.e., the output of a specific timestep is dependent on its former timestep.
-Therefore, despite the inference of NNs could be computed parallelly, the post-processing has to be performed one step at a time, leading to excessive execution time.
+Therefore, despite the NN inference could be computed in parallel, the post-processing has to be performed one step at a time, leading to excessive execution time.

-To tackle the aforementioned challenges, we propose FaFeSort\footnote{Our code is available at https://github.com/LucasHanCEF/fafesort .}, a novel spike sorter utilizing an end-to-end NN trained with only few-shot and a parallelizable post-processing scheme.
+To tackle the aforementioned challenges, we propose E-Sort\footnote{Our code is available at https://github.com/LucasHanCEF/e-sort .}, a novel spike sorter utilizing an end-to-end NN trained with transfer learning and a parallelizable post-processing scheme.
 Our contributions are as follows:

-\begin{itemize} \item We propose a framework of few-shot learning for end-to-end spike sorting.
+\begin{itemize} \item We propose a framework of transfer learning for end-to-end spike sorting.
 We construct a neural network with temporal and spatial filters, similar to~\cite{yass}.
-We pre-train these filters on large recordings, and fine-tune these filters and train the classifier from scratch with the starting few spikes from the test recording. \item We design a post-processing composed of a triangle filter followed by peak detection and thresholding for rejecting redundant spikes and suppressing false positives (noises).
-This post-processing is GPU-friendly and compatible for NN frameworks. \item We evaluate FaFeSort on synthsized recordings.
-Comparing with the state-of-art spike sorter for Neuropixels, Kilosort4~\cite{ks4}, our proposed strategy for few-shot learning achieves comparable accuracy with $2.25\times$ reduction on the duration of the training set comparing with training from scratch.
-Moreover, our design significantly reduces execution time comparing with all existing spike sorters while achieving an accuracy comparable with Kilosort4, an mainstream spike sorting algorithm commonly used in the neuroscience community. \end{itemize}
+We pre-train these filters on large recordings and fine-tune these filters, along with training the classifier from scratch with the starting few spikes from the test recording. \item We design a post-processing composed of a triangle filter followed by peak detection and thresholding for rejecting redundant spikes and suppressing false positives (noises).
+This post-processing is GPU-friendly and compatible with NN frameworks. \item We evaluate E-Sort on synthesized recordings.
+Compared with the state-of-art spike sorter for Neuropixels, Kilosort4~\cite{ks4}, our proposed strategy for transfer learning achieves comparable accuracy with $2.25\times$ reduction on the duration of the training set compared with training from scratch.
+Moreover, our design significantly reduces execution time compared with all existing spike sorters while achieving an accuracy comparable with Kilosort4, a mainstream spike sorting algorithm commonly used in the neuroscience community. \end{itemize}